zacanger/zacanger.github.io/blog/src/posts/wtf-is-set.md

 # WTF is Set?

-Please excuse the funky syntax highlighting in this post.
-Apparently the thing my blog uses for that doesn't know what to do about template strings.

 So, someone asked in a Slack channel how they might clean up the following code:

 ```JavaScript